Lopud: History

 The central island known as Elaphite (Deer) archipelago 7 NM away from Dubrovnik and with an area of 4.6 square km was a frequent station of ancient Greeks and later Romans.
 There is no substantial proof, but the Greek name Delaphodia for present Lopud as well as Igalo for the waterfront (promenade) confirms the early presence of Greeks on the island.
-In the 9th century the island was inhabited by Croats, a fact supported by four old Croatian churches and a bulk of archeological finds.
+In the 9th century the island was inhabited by Slavs, a fact supported by four old Slavonic churches and a bulk of archeological finds.
 Very early (prior to 10th century) it becomes part of Commune of Dubrovnik and immediately upon the establishment of the Republic of Ragusa it makes part of it.
 Due to its central location Lopud gets the name of Isola di Mezzo.
 The 15th and 16th centuries were the Golden Age for the island.
 Thanks to the prospering shipping industry and sea trade (even with Americas) as well as shipbuilding and agriculture the island was a highly cultured one.
 The well-educated monks of the Franciscan (1483) and Dominican (1482) monasteries made way for literacy on the island.
 In addition to elementary school the Dominican had the first three grades of high school in their curriculum.
 It is generally considered that the island's seamen received the basic knowledge in navigation they were to use during their successful voyages.
 Places and mansions were erected.
 The names of Lopud streets, as well as its many houses and over thirty churches and chapels tell stories of town of Lopud.

 The Ragusa Republic was reinforced by the island's eighty ship merchant fleet both in war and in peace.
 Writers and poets alike were so impressed with Lopud at that period that they presented it as a city with population of 14 thousand.
 The history of Lopud regrettably has not been explored thoroughly.
 However, judging by currently available documents the island at its peak had around 2 thousand inhabitants.
 For comparison, in 2010 only 200 people inhabit the island.
 From the 17th century on, its economic power began to decline along with its population.
 In the last three centuries the island's population fluctuated between 600 and 350.
 In 1990's 284 people lived on the island.
 Conquest of Napoleon in 1808 brought end to monasteries' activities.
 During the Astro-Hungarian rule, Lopud people subsisted on fishery, agriculture, sailing on merchant ships and working abroad, particularly in USA.

 On 22 July 1813, marines and seamen from HMS Saracen and HMS Weazel captured the French garrison on the island, which consisted of six guns and 59 men.

 In addition to the basic local occupations, the 19th and the beginning of the 20th centuries introduced waving production. with over 50 looms, Lopud turns into an industry center for the area.
 This trade represents emancipation of Lopud women too.
 The whole area today covered with vegetation, only 80 years ago was cultivated and covered by olive-groves (19 olive mills).